pupil-labs/pupil-docs/developer-docs/dev-overview.md

     result['confidence'] = 0
 ```

 This dictionary is sent on the IPC and read by gaze mapping plugins in the world process.
 Mapping from pupil position to gaze position happens here.
-The mapping plugin is initilized by a calibration plugin.
+The mapping plugin is initialized by a calibration plugin.

 #### Control: World > Eye
 Happens via notifications on the IPC.

 ### Timing & Data Conventions
 Pupil Capture is designed to work with multiple captures that free-run at different frame rates that may not be in sync.
-World and eye images are timestamped and any resulting artefacts (detected pupil, markers, etc) inherit the source timestamp.
-Any correlation of these data streams is the responsibility of the functional part that needs the data to be correlated (e.g. calibration, visualisation, analyses).
+World and eye images are timestamped and any resulting artifacts (detected pupil, markers, etc) inherit the source timestamp.
+Any correlation of these data streams is the responsibility of the functional part that needs the data to be correlated (e.g. calibration, visualization, analyses).

 For example: The pupil capture data format records the world video frames with their respective timestamps.
 Independent of this, the recorder also saves the detected gaze and pupil positions at their frame rate and with their timestamps.
 For more detail see [Data Format](#data-format).